sheylaPozo/schoolLibrary/README.md

 ---
 # schoolLibrary

+Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
+The app that you will create will allow a you to:

+    - Add new students or teachers.

+    - Add new books.

+    - Save records of who borrowed a given book and when.

+And all of this will be built in a beautiful and well-organized way!

 > This project is part of Microverse's 2.0 curriculum.
 A buggie program for a lucky contestant to decode using PRY.
 Following the guidelines of ![Microverse](https://img.shields.io/badge/Microverse2.0-blueviolet)[🔗](https://www.microverse.org/) for best practices.
 ---